 - Advertisers – They use the platform to promote services and products to the viewers.
 They spend Theta tokens to buy advertising time in the network, and to sponsor influencers.

 - Caching Nodes – These are the computers and servers that provide the network with caching services to improve the quality and delivery of the video stream.
 They are also rewarded with Theta tokens.

 - Ingest Nodes – These are nodes which assist in providing various bitrates, stream resolutions, etc. They provide their services to the caching nodes for live streams and are rewarded for doing so.

-Most recently Theta has been testing their new Guardian Nodes, which will finalize blocks in the Theta multi-BFT consensus protocol.
+Most recently Theta introduced their new Guardian Nodes with the May 2020 launch of version 2.0 of the mainnet.
+Guardian nodes are designed to finalize blocks in the Theta multi-BFT consensus protocol.
 These Guardian Nodes are meant to be run by members of the Theta community, and are rewarded with TFUEL.
-Those wishing to run a Guardian Node must have a computer or server with minimum technical specifications, and must stake 100,000 THETA tokens.
+Those wishing to run a Guardian Node must have a computer or server with minimum technical specifications, and must stake 1,000 THETA tokens.

 Image via Theta Token Twitter

 The hardware requirements to run a Guardian Node are: